-Yesterday, we saw how to fix the Class Not Registered error in Chrome error message.
-It may happen that for some reason you may find that you are unable to open Windows File Explorer or any other software on your Windows 10/8/7 system, and you receive the Class Not Registered Explorer.exe error message.
-If you face this problem and are unable to open Internet Explorer, Edge, Cortana or Start Menu, then this post will help you resolve the issue.
+We have seen how to fix the Class Not Registered error in Chrome error message.
+It may happen that for some reason you may find that you are unable to open Windows File Explorer or any other software on your Windows 11/10/8/7 system, and you receive the Class Not Registered Explorer.exe error message.
+If you face this problem and are unable to open File Explorer, Edge, Cortana or Start Menu, then this post will help you resolve the issue.

 Explorer.exe Class Not Registered

-This error usually occurs if the concerned DLL file has been un-registered.
-If you face Class Not Registered in Windows 10, depending on the application, you may have to:
+This error usually occurs if the file has become damaged or corrupted, or a concerned DLL file has been un-registered.
+If you face Class Not Registered in Windows 11/0, depending on the application, you may have to: